Winter Fly Fishing Truckee River | Guide Trips & Rates | Current Fly Fishing

 • Float availability is subject to water levels and conditions

-Rates shown are for 1–2 anglers, add $150 for each additional angler up to 3 people.
-Groups larger than 3 require additional guides.
-Float trips with more than 2 anglers require additional guides.
-We can accommodate large groups with advanced notice.
+Rates shown are for 1–2 anglers,add $150 for each additional angler up to 3 people.
+Group larger than 3 will require additional guides.
 We also offer lessons, See other offerings.
+We can accommodate large groups with advance notice.
+Large groups will require additional guides.
+(Unless a guide is specifically requested, trips maybe assigned to any of our professional guide staff)

 Winter Conditions on the Truckee